A Non-metal Alternative for Trauma Fixation

 Read about the intraoperative and postoperative benefits of radiolucency, and artifact-free imaging with implants manufactured with PEEK-OPTIMA Ultra-Reinforced

 Read about a biomechanical study comparing the stability of locking screws in locking proximal humerus plates composed of PEEK-OPTIMA Ultra-Reinforced and stainless steel

-Our proven, biocompatible carbon fiber composite material, PEEK-OPTIMA Ultra-Reinforced polymer may offer the potential to enhance healing in challenging patients.
+Our proven biocompatible carbon fiber composite material, PEEK-OPTIMA Ultra-Reinforced polymer, may offer the potential to enhance healing in challenging patients.
 Read more about the applications where this innovative material is currently utilized.

 Listen to a surgeon discuss the positive clinical outcome of an elderly patient with high risk factors, who received a distal radius plate made from PEEK-OPTIMA Ultra-Reinforced

 PEEK-OPTIMA™ polymer blends proven performance with superior wear, safety and comfort.
-Since Invibio introduced PEEK-OPTIMA as the first implantable PEEK polymer in 1999, it has earned the confidence and gained the acceptance of the global medical community.
+Since Invibio introduced PEEK-OPTIMA as the first implantable PEEK polymer in 1999, it has earned the confidence and has gained the acceptance of the global medical community.

 Compared to metals typically used in anatomic trauma plates, PEEK-OPTIMA Ultra-Reinforced polymer may provide:

-PEEK-OPTIMA Reinforced polymer consists of short carbon fibers dispersed within the PEEK-OPTIMA Natural matrix to provide properties well suited for distal radius, proximal humerus and other extremity plates.
+PEEK-OPTIMA Reinforced polymer consists of short carbon fibers dispersed within the PEEK-OPTIMATM Natural matrix to provide properties well suited for distal radius, proximal humerus and other extremity plates.
 The resulting material has enhanced mechanical and physical properties for more demanding load-bearing implants and applications.